Rural Homes

 Civil Liability Between Neighbours

 The landmark Williams v Network Rail case in 2018 established that landowners can face civil liability even without physical structural damage.
-The Court of Appeal ruled that mere presence of knotweed rhizomes constitutes interference with “quiet enjoyment” of neighbouring property.
-Failure to take reasonable steps to prevent encroachment creates liability, with damages covering treatment costs, diminution in property value and loss of amenity.
+The Court of Appeal ruled that the mere presence of knotweed rhizomes constitutes interference with “quiet enjoyment” of neighbouring property.
+Failure to take reasonable steps to prevent encroachment creates liability, with damages covering treatment costs, reduced property value and loss of amenity.

 Disclosure Requirements When Selling Property